The Convex Manifesto

 Fair Access

-Everyone should have equal, fair and direct access to the mechanisms of value exchange, enabling them to participate fully in the benefits of modern economies.
+Everyone deserves equal, fair and direct access to the mechanisms of value exchange, enabling universal participation in the digital economy

 For too long, economic participation to many parts of the economy has been severely restricted, with high costs and barriers to entry preventing fair access to financial capabilities such as banking, financial markets and secure ownership of assets.